alan-turing-institute/simulate/docs/job-manager.rst

 When the job start endpoint is hit, the job-manager performs the following
 steps:

 * Retrieve the scripts from the specified location (on Azure blob storage in the currently implemented demo).

-* Patch the "fields_to_patch" parameters in the scripts with the specified values, using **Mako**.
+* Patch the "fields_to_patch" parameters in the scripts with the specified values, using `Mako <http://www.makotemplates.org/>`_.

 * Copy the scripts to the backend over ssh.

 * For scripts with specified "actions", execute those actions on the backend.

 The primary example for this is the "RUN" action, which will trigger the job-manager to run that script on the backend, in order to launch the job.